-In the following table it is showed the general schedule for this coordination of infrastructural works.
+In the following table it is showed the general schedule for this coordination of works planned on the rail infrastructure.

-Date Stages Observations X-24 First information of capacity restrictions on the corridor This information will be demanded from the 3 infrastructure managers in X-26 published by EEIG CFM4.
-X-17 Update before the beginning of construction of the prearranged train paths This information will be demanded from the 3 infrastructure managers in X-19 The railway undertakings and terminals will be consulted in X-18 X-12 Update before the publication of the train paths prearranged in X-11 This information will be demanded from the 3 infrastructure managers in X-14 The railway undertakings and terminals will be consulted in X-13 This information will be included in the declarations of national networks.
-X-4 Update before the final attribution and planning of the capacity for trains ad-hoc This information will be demanded from the 3 infrastructure managers in X-6 The railway undertakings and terminals will be consulted in X-5
+Date Stages Observations X-24 First information of capacity restrictions on the corridor published by EEIG Atlantic Corridor.
+This information will be demanded from the IMs in X-26 X-17 Update before the beginning of construction of the prearranged train paths This information will be demanded from the IMs in X-19 The railway undertakings and terminals will be consulted in X-18 X-12 Update before the publication of the train paths prearranged in X-11 This information will be demanded from the IMs in X-14 The railway undertakings and terminals will be consulted in X-13 This information will be included in the declarations of national networks.
+X-4 Update before the final attribution and planning of the capacity for trains ad-hoc This information will be demanded from the IMs in X-6 The railway undertakings and terminals will be consulted in X-5

-The content of the update of information and the decisions of update are a responsibility of the infrastructure managers of Rail Freight Corridor n°4 "Atlantic".
-The infrastructure managers would provide these updates at any moment (ex.: per quarter, monthly and at any moment in case of occurrence of modifications).
+The content of the update of information and the decisions of update are a responsibility of the infrastructure managers of Rail Freight Corridor "Atlantic".
+The IMs would provide these updates at any moment (ex.: per quarter, monthly and at any moment in case of occurrence of modifications).